kigensky/Birthday-web-application-/README.md

-Project name.
+Project name-
-   -Birthday Web Application
+   Birthday Web Application

-Project description.
+Project description -
    This is a web application that generatest the akan name using the day of the week someone was born.

 Author(s) information.